moorthyannadurai/AzureDNSPrivateResolver/index.md

 Azure offers various types of DNS solutions, as described below:

-Azure offers various types of DNS solutions, as described below:
 - __Azure Public DNS:__ This is the default DNS resolution for all Azure virtual networks and it is maintained and managed by Microsoft.

 - __Azure Traffic manager:__ Acts as a DNS-based load balancing service, allowing us to distribute traffic across Azure regions to the public facing applications.